jasonjcwu/svelte-cli/docs/README.md

   </div>
   <div class="feature">
     <h2>No Need to Eject</h2>
-    <p>Vue CLI is fully configurable without the need for ejecting.
+    <p>Svelte CLI is fully configurable without the need for ejecting.
 This allows your project to stay up-to-date for the long run.</p>
   </div>
   <div class="feature">
     <h2>Graphical User Interface</h2>